IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 - This requires the user and password options

 See the scripts help option for more details (i.e. `./dockershell.sh --help`)

-After the above commnand:
-- A docker container instance named `eventstore_demo_${user}` will be started.
-The container instance contains necessary run-time environments for running applications in Python, Java, JDBC, Scala, Kafka, REST (Node.js), and Spark.
-- The environment will be setup with the necessary configurations to establish SSL connection with the SDKs where applicable (i.e. when not using a developer deployment, which does not use SSL).
-- Mount hostpath `${HOME}/eventstore_demo_volume` to `/root/user_volume` inside the container.

 ### Using the container